 Here's what the committee hopes to learn from your reference letters:

-a) The validity of
+a) The validity

-your claims of academic excellence, professional success and impeccable
+of your claims of academic excellence, professional success and impeccable

 Don't make the mistake of thinking that your professors only see your grades.
 They've been in this business a long time and have seen thousands of students come and go.
-They know the fine characters from the bad apples and they don't hesitate to tell us who is who.
+They can distinguish the fine characters from the bad apples and they don't hesitate to tell us who is who.
 Pick your references carefully and be sure that they are willing to confirm that you are a person of integrity.

 a) Timing.
 Arrange for your reference letters no later than September in your senior year of college (for those who have already graduated, at least a few months before you submit your AMCAS application).
 Ideally, ask in the middle, rather than the end, of a semester.
 At semester's end, most of your professors will be deluged with requests for letters and yours will simply be another in the pack.
-Increase your odds for a more thorough, personalized reference by requesting it before the big rush.
+Increase your odds for a more thorough and personalized reference by requesting it before the big rush.

 b) Approach.
 Never simply call or send a form to your writers: always arrange for a personal meeting, if possible, or make a phone call to discuss your request (if the writer is not geographically close).
 Explain your interest in medicine, your desire to attend medical school and your need for a comprehensive letter of reference.
-Discuss any issues or concerns the person has about your candidacy.
+Discuss any issues or concerns the person may have about your candidacy.

-Verify orally that he is willing to write a "strong letter of support," and not just an average or lukewarm one.
+Verify orally that (s)he is willing to write a "strong letter of support," and not just an average or lukewarm one.
 If you sense any hesitation, graciously withdraw the request.
 You are better off asking someone else who can recommend you without reservation.
 If the person agrees to write a letter, give him the following pieces of information:

-i) A cover letter
+i) A cover

 c) Copy of the letter.
 Without exception, you should waive the right to see all references letters that are written about you.
-Admissions committees place little stock in letters that the applicant insists on seeing, as we know that the author is less forthcoming than if the reference was confidential.
+Admissions committees place little stock in letters that the applicant insists on seeing, because we know that the author is less forthcoming than if the reference was confidential.

 d) Format.
-Letters from your premedical advisor should generally be professionally typed and printed on the school's letterhead.
+Letters from your premedical advisor should be professionally typed and printed on the school's letterhead.
 Other letters you request may not automatically come in this form.
 If at all possible, ask your writers to send the letters typed on professional letterhead with a laser-jet or inkjet printer.

 e) Follow-up.
 Two weeks after a writer agrees to to send the reference letter, verify that it reached its destination.
 If it hasn't, ask him to send a second copy.
 Send a thank-you note to each person who wrote a letter on your behalf.